MIACollaborative/justin-framework/taskEngine/README.md

 # task-engine

-An engine to execute tasks and decision logic for issuing just-in-time interventions.
+An engine component library to execute tasks and decision logic for issuing just-in-time interventions.